BOAMAH-99/FIZZBUZZ-GAME/README.md

 ```

 **However, it should continue on up to 1000.**

-**Remember: case matters!** This project will be automatically graded, and computers are very literal!
+**Remember: case matters!**

+# A game that replaces numbers divisible by 3 with Fizz, numbers divisble by 5 with Buzz and a number divisible by 3 and 5 by Fizzbuzz